Summer will end soon enough, and childhood as well.

 The last few weeks in class we have been discussing summer and writing to prompts.
 We discussed the sensory detail of smell, one often left out of writing, yet the sense that is usually the best trigger for memory.

-We live in a sensory rich world and our five senses should not be left out of our writing if we want to evoke a reaction and engage readers.
-In class we brainstorm and list ideas for stories and then write whatever imagination and memory dictates.
+We live in a sensory-rich world and our five senses should not be left out of our writing if we want to evoke a reaction and engage readers.
+In class, we brainstorm and list ideas for stories and then write whatever imagination and memory dictate.

 Grilled meat – BBQ stories – bushfire experience

 Chlorine, salt, mud – water adventures – seaside, river, pool, garden

 Flowers, trees, cut grass – garden and park settings

 Does dust smell? – drought, hay fever